Khallx/MIPS_insertionsort/README.md

 # MIPS_insertionsort

+    # MIPS subset architecture CPU

     This VHDL implementation of MIPS seeks to implement a few of the architecture's instructions in order to run the InsertionSort algorithim.

+    The current version implements:
+    * add,
+    * addi,
+    * sw,
+    * lw,
+    * sll,
+    * slt,
+    * sltu,
+    * xor,
+    * lui,
+    * ori,
+    * beq,
+    * bne.

-The current version uses:        add, addi, sw, lw, sll, slt, sltu, xor, lui, ori, beq, bne.
-We use the MARS simulator to test the code and assemble it.
+    The MARS simulator is used to test the code and assemble it.